go-compute/mean/README.md

 ## Code Quality

 Code quality and style is checked using [golint](https://github.com/golang/lint).
-To install `golint` (note: you may need to install [Mercurial](http://mercurial.selenic.com/downloads)),
+Assuming you have installed `golint`

 ``` bash
 $ go get github.com/golang/lint/golint
 ```

-To run the linter, execute the following command in the top-level package directory:
+execute the following command in the top-level package directory:

 ``` bash
 $ make lint
 ```

+Note: to install `golint`, you may need to first install [Mercurial](http://mercurial.selenic.com/downloads).

 ## Tests